CynthiaNapoleon/FlightOperation_Analytics/README.md

 frequency oscillates between a low of 1 and a recurring peak of 5 incidents per month (occurring in January, June, and November).
-Because these spikes reappear every 4–5 months, it suggests that the "lessons learned" from one critical event may not be permanently integrated into the network's long-term safety DNA.
-To break this cycle, we must move beyond reactive "event-based" responses and investigate the shared environmental or operational triggers that cause these 5-incident clusters to resurface periodically.
+Because these spikes reappear every 4–5 months, it suggests that the "lessons learned" from one critical event may not be permanently integrated into the network's long-term safety DNA.\
+**Recommendation**: To break this cycle, we must try to move beyond reactive "event-based" responses and investigate the shared environmental or operational triggers that cause these 5-incident clusters to resurface periodically.
 ![Alt Text for Image](images/A3-B.png)